 For more information, contact the local transport authorities:

-The UAE observes Emirati Women’s Day on 28 August, the day of the foundation of General Women’s Union.
+The UAE observes Emirati Women’s Day on 28 August, the day of the foundation of General Women’s Union (content is in Arabic).
 Observation of this day aims to hail the efforts of Emirati women who play different roles; from a mother to a pilot and a leader and lead in building the nation.
 All government and private organisations celebrate this day.